E-r-1-c/networking-labs/04-network-security/03-secure-remote-management/README.md

 transport input telnet
 ```

-allows only Telnet.
+Allows only Telnet.

 ```text
 transport input ssh
 ```

-allows only SSH.
+Allows only SSH.

 ```text
 transport input telnet ssh
 ```

-allows both.
+Allows both.

 No explicit `transport input` command was configured at this point.
 On the Packet Tracer devices used in this lab, Telnet was already accepted by the existing VTY transport settings.